xaya/xaya_tutorials/Regtestnet.md

 You can then see how your code handles that situation and react accordingly.

-The the `invalidateblock` and `reconsiderblock` methods take a blockhash as parameters.
+The `invalidateblock` and `reconsiderblock` methods take a blockhash as their parameters.
 You can call them as shown below:

 	xaya-cli -regtest invalidateblock "12d102d12ddbe8fe0dabc03e9488efad481d87c0b084398307a7fb54592fb26c"
 	xaya-cli -regtest reconsiderblock "12d102d12ddbe8fe0dabc03e9488efad481d87c0b084398307a7fb54592fb26c"